MaximeDeloche/tkinter-minesweeper/README.md

 TODO
 ----

-- package for global variables ?
-Would save parameters
 - end game properly (win and loose)
 - count and print numbers of bombs
 - add parameters for size / number of bombs
-- cf incator of difficulty 3BV
+- cf indicator of difficulty 3BV

-Still a bug in dependencies !
-- main need classes to generate a grid of squares
-- classes need to call an event handler, which have to access the grid of squares

 In MVC model :
 --------------
-- *Model* = classes.py and gui.py
-	- functions and data of the project
+- *Model* = functions and data of the project
-- *View* = gui.py
-	- display model to the user
+- *View* = display model to the user
-- *Controller* = utils.py
-	- handle user input
+- *Controller* = handle user input